tszpila/mvdb/README.md

 This will execute all suits inside tests directory.

-## Babel
+## Build

-Project is written in ES 2015+.
-It will require transpilation before can be run in every browser.
+Project requires to be built to be used in a browser.
 To do so use:

 ```
 npm run compile
 ```

-This will transpile code into `dist` directory.
+This will build code into `dist` directory.
 You can also use watch command to automatically repeat this process on any code change.
 Just run watcher by typing: